Research and Clinical Trials

 Laboratory and Translational Research in the John C. Davis Program

 Translational studies are a fundamental aspect of the modern treatment of plasma cell diseases.
 A major focus of our research is identifying the genes and proteins that enable malignant plasma cells to cause disease and to survive despite modern treatments.
-The SAVE trial for patients with lambda smoldering myeloma or monoclonal gammopathy of undetermined significance helps patients to be diagnosed before they are sick by identifying the light-chain genes in their plasma cells.
-Furthermore, as patients are treated and go into remission, we also provide the opportunity for them to have minimal residual disease studies performed in order to guide therapy.
-Minimal residual disease studies help us to characterize the effectiveness of therapy and the durability of complete responses.
-Patients with relapsed refractory myeloma who receive ACTR T-cell therapy (similar to CAR-T cell therapy) can also be followed with minimal residual disease testing.
+The Screening to Improve Survival in AL Amyloidosis trial for patients with lambda smoldering myeloma or monoclonal gammopathy of undetermined significance helps patients to be diagnosed before they are sick by identifying the light-chain genes in their plasma cells.

 Our research staff handles the bone marrow, blood and stem cells of patients willing to donate to advance our knowledge these diseases.
 For minimal residual disease testing we employ a state-of-the-art genetic test that is performed on bone marrow cells from diagnosis and at the time of achieving a complete response.

 These clinical trials are currently open and recruiting patients at Tufts MC: